-3.4 Metering Dispensations
+[P453]3.4 Metering Dispensations

-3.4.1 If, for financial reasons or reasons of practicality, Metering Equipment to which a Code of Practice applies will not or does not comply with some or all of the requirements of that Code of Practice, the Registrant of such Metering System, or prior to the appointment of a Registrant of such Metering System BSCCo, may make an application to the Panel for a Metering Dispensation from such requirements.
+3.4.1 If, for financial reasons or reasons of practicality, Metering Equipment to which a Code of Practice applies will not or does not comply with some or all of the requirements of that Code of Practice, the Registrant of such Metering System, or prior to the appointment of a Registrant of such Metering System BSCCo, may make an application pursuant to this paragraph for a Metering Dispensation from such requirements.

-3.4.2 The Panel shall consider and may agree, on such conditions (if any) as it shall deem fit, or dismiss, such application in accordance with BSCP32.
+3.4.2 Subject to 3.4.2A, he Panel shall consider and may agree, on such conditions (if any) as it shall deem fit, or dismiss, such application in accordance with BSCP32.

+3.4.2A Subject to paragraph 3.4.2B, BSCCo shall, in accordance with BSCP32, consider and may agree, or dismiss an application for a Metering Dispensation:

+(a) where the application states that the physical location at which electricity is to be, or is metered, will not, or does not, coincide with the physical location at which the overall accuracy requirements, as stated in the relevant Code of Practice, are to be met;

+(b) provided that:

+(i) accuracy compensation is applied to the Metering System to meet the overall accuracy required at that physical location, in accordance with the relevant Code of Practice; and

+(ii) the Metering Equipment complies with the relevant Code of Practice in all other respects.

+3.4.2B Paragraph 3.4.2A only applies where two, or more, Metering Systems are to be, or are, registered separately, in either CMRS or SMRS, for Settlement purposes and are sharing a connection to the Total System.

-3.4.3 Before agreeing a Metering Dispensation under paragraph 3.4.1, the Panel shall consult with:
+3.4.3 Before agreeing a Metering Dispensation under paragraph 3.4.1, the Panel or, subject to paragraph 3.4.2A, BSCCo shall consult with:

 (a) where the relevant Metering Equipment is connected to the Transmission System, the NETSO;